pyeve/cerberus/docs/validation-rules.rst

 require_all
 -----------
-This can be used in conjunction with the  `schema <schema_dict-rule>`_ rule when validating a mapping in order to set the :attr:`~cerberus.Validator.require_all` property of the validator for the subdocument.
+This can be used in conjunction with the `schema (dict)`_ rule when validating a mapping in order to set the :attr:`~cerberus.Validator.require_all` property of the validator for the subdocument.
 For a full elaboration refer to :ref:`this paragraph <requiring-all>`.

 .. _required: